tytydraco/yessleep/out/I_opened_an_envelope_something_slipped_under_my_door_and_now_I_wish_I_hadnt.md

 "How do you know your head is not one of mine?"

+Then, without warning Edna's flesh-roll-laden hand suddenly darted out making a soft fist.
+Edna pinched my nose between the top portion of her bent index and fuck finger before jamming her left thumb up in my right nostril.

+Her fingers smelled like cat food, mothballs and Velveeta.

+"GOT YOUR NOSE," she bellowed before breaking into a witchy cackle that eventually doubled her over.
+I noticed her fuchsia gabardine stretch pants began to darken with a rapidly expanding wet spot.
+It began north expanding across Edna's thighs.
+The spot became a line that thickened as it traveled down, down, down past her cankles before pooling at her feet and beginning to seep into the hallway.

+"Wanna come in and see my Walter collection, Walt?"

-And that's when I felt somebody step on my grave and deked for my crib without further ado.
+And that's when I felt my ears began to ring.
+Then I felt somebody step on my grave.
+Horrified, I deked for my crib without further ado.

 Now I'm looking at the recipe card and wondering if I'm *cooked*....

-Anybody got advice for this tired-ass bald dude whose head may, or may not, be plastic?
+Anybody got advice for this tired-ass bald dude whose head may, or may not, be made out of *bloody* plastic?

 No cactus am I?
 Cacti?